jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.instagram.com/p/B9qC71BJcfQ/?utm_source=ig_web_copy_link

 _Open-source loves to topple gates and let anyone post their blogs or music videos.
 However, levers of power don't always have to be complicated.
 That's why modern political "power" isn't dictatorial power over our neighbors.
-Player gods are hungry for their own libery and thus true power are the necessities of life.
+Player gods are hungry for their own libery and thus want to control the necessities of life.
 This makes is so much harder for dictators to control you and your community.
 And, happily makes disasters less scary._

 ## Mass-Production Replaced by Mass-Collaboration Helps Us Thrive